 Please note that items a, b and c above are the three main documents and information that an applicant has to submit first before AVA can process the application.
 Thereafter, there are also other information/documents (stated under items listed below) that are required as well prior to the issuance of the licence.
 Applicants are also welcome to submit all the required documents and information to AVA at one go.

 - HACCP System: A proper HACCP (Hazard Analysis and Critical Control Point) system should be developed for implementation to control all food hazards in the manufacturing processes to ensure the production of safe and wholesome food for human consumption.
-The HACCP plan has to be submitted within 3 months from the date of approval of the licence.
 In addition, AVA may collect samples from the licensed establishments for laboratory examination.

 For more details on HACCP, please click here.